 Things got a little trickier when I had my son.

-He was just a baby, but I wanted to incorporate him into the card.
-So, in 2010, he ended up being Santa Claus accompanied by two beautiful golden reindeer.
+He was just a baby, but I wanted to incorporate him into the card tradition.
+So, in 2010, he became Santa Claus accompanied by two beautiful golden reindeer.

 The card itself was simple.
 It featured a close-up of my son on the front and opened to the new photo inside.

 In 2011, I decided to try my hand at photoshopping halos (and wings).
 I combined the concept of angels with that of Christmas lights.
 The card itself was also quite simple.
 I printed the writing onto transparent vellum and used ribbons to dress the cards up.

 It’s a bit eerie that I chose angels that year, but I had no idea of what was to come.

 Sadly, we lost our beautiful Molly later in 2012, and I ended up taking a year off from making cards.

 Printed Photo Cards